jhe482-uoa/gisci343-a2-auckland_origin_destination_analysis/README.md

 - Normalization: Renamed inconsistent column headers from the raw Stats NZ format into standardized Origin_NAME and Destination_NAME formats for reactive merging within the app.

 - Files: data/2023-census-main-means-of-travel-to-work-by-statistical-area.csv and data/2023-census-main-means-of-travel-to-education-by-statistical.csv.

+## 5. Limitations and Future Improvements

+Nothing in this world is perfect, and neither is this dashboard.
+Below highlights a few limitations and future improvements:

+- People who "work/study from home" are also included in the calculation of the weighted average travel distance.
+This may introduce a skew in the actual average distance travelled.
+However, they are included under the assumption that they are working/studying from home because of inaccessibility (i.e., living too far away).

+- The dashboard only uses the SA2 shape from 2023 for both the 2023 and 2018 average distance calculations.
+The 2023 SA2 shape may have slightly deviated from 2018.
+Meaning the actual area and the underlying population may differ, leading to false results.

+- The coverage of the dashboard is only in Auckland.
+However, this can easily be updated to include other regions.
+The reason only Auckland SA2 is included is to reduce data size and improve dashboard performance.

+- An additional setting to link/unlink both maps to provide further flexibility for the user.